rsksmart/docs-style-guide/README.md

 The Vale rules are published here so that they can be used in any workflow anywhere.
 You can run Vale locally, as part of CI or in a GitHub workflow - all you need is Vale, a configuration file (which you can also copy from this repository) and the Rootstock Styles.
 Two common scenarios are also catered for more directly here, as detailed below.

-## The Rootstock Style GitHub action
+## The Rootstock Style GitHub Action

 This repository also includes a file, `action.yml`, which is the basis of a GitHub action to automatically run Vale checks on incoming pull requests.